-As mechanism designers, we care specifically about \emph{efficiency}, \emph{fairness}, and \emph{strategyproofness}. \citet{Zhou1990} showed that it is impossible to achieve the optimum on all three dimensions simultaneously, which makes the one-sided matching problem an interesting mechanism design challenge.
-Especially strategyproofness is a severe design constraint: the folklore Random Serial Dictatorship mechanism is strategyproof and anonymous, but only \emph{ex-post efficient.} The more demanding \emph{ordinal efficiency} is achieved by the Probabilistic Serial mechanism (\PS), but any mechanism that guarantees ordinal efficiency and strategyproofness will violate symmetry \citep{Bogomolnaia2001}.
-Finally, \emph{rank efficiency}, an even stronger efficiency concept, can be achieved via Rank-value mechanisms \citep{Featherstone2011b}, but is incompatible even with \emph{weak strategyproofness}.
-Obviously, trade-offs are necessary, and researchers have called for useful relaxations (e.g., \citet{Azevedo2012,Budish2012MatchingVersusMechanismDesign}).
+The advantages of strategyproofness, however, come at a cost: \cite{Zhou1990OnAConjectureByGaleAboutOneSidedMatchingProblems} showed that, in the assignment problem, it is impossible to achieve the optimum with respect to incentives, efficiency, and fairness simultaneously. \footnote{Specifically, \citet{Zhou1990OnAConjectureByGaleAboutOneSidedMatchingProblems} showed that no (possibly random and possibly cardinal) assignment mechanism can satisfy strategyproofness, ex-ante efficiency, and symmetry.} This makes the assignment problem an interesting mechanism design challenge.
+For example, the random serial dictatorship mechanism is strategyproof and anonymous, but only ex-post efficient.
+The more demanding ordinal efficiency is achieved by the probabilistic serial mechanism, but any mechanism that achieves ordinal efficiency and symmetry cannot be strategyproof \citep{BogomolnaiaMoulin2001ANewSolutionToTheRandomAssignmentProblem}.
+Finally, rank efficiency, an even stronger efficiency concept, can be achieved with rank value mechanisms. \footnote{\emph{Rank efficiency} \citep{Featherstone2020RankEfficiencyModelingACommonPolicymakerObjective} requires that an assignment's rank distribution (i.e., the number of assigned first, second, etc. choices) cannot be first-order stochastically dominated by the rank distribution of any other feasible assignment.
+This is strictly more demanding than ordinal efficiency.} However, rank efficiency is incompatible with strategyproofness, even without additional fairness requirements \citep{Featherstone2020RankEfficiencyModelingACommonPolicymakerObjective}.
+Obviously, strategyproofness is in conflict with many other desiderata, and mechanism designers are therefore interested in studying non-strategyproof mechanisms.
+This highlights the need for good tools to capture the incentive properties of non-strategyproof mechanisms and to analyze what trade-offs are possible between incentives for truthtelling and other desirable properties.

-In recent years, some progress on \emph{approximate strategyproofness} has been made for quasi-linear domains (see \citep{Lubin2012aApproximateStrategyproofness} for a survey).
-However, these approaches do not translate to the matching domain, where a relaxed notion of strategyproofness has remained elusive so far.
-In our view, a relaxed strategyproofness concept should address the following two questions that commonly arise in this domain:\begin{enumerate}[1)] \item What honest and useful strategic advice can we give to agents? \item How can we measure ``how strategyproof'' a manipulable mechanism is, e.g., \PS\ or the Boston mechanism? \end{enumerate} In this paper, we take an axiomatic approach to the problem of characterizing and relaxing strategyproofness of one-sided matching mechanisms.
-Our new \emph{partial strategyproofness} concept provides intriguing answers to both questions.